 :warning: Files with JSON extension cannot be directly attached to GitHub issues.
 We recommend that you zip the the .appmap.json files prior to attaching them.

-When the relevant AppMaps have been uploaded to the AppMap Server (manually or in an automated CI/CD workflow), you can link to them directly from your issue tracking tickets.
+When the relevant AppMaps have been uploaded to the AppMap Cloud (manually or in an automated CI/CD workflow), you can link to them directly from your issue tracking tickets.

 AppMap files attached to issues can be easily downloaded by others to their local project folders and opened in a code editor with the AppMap extension.